 Real talk.
 I’ve just read THE thriller

 The murder sets the scene and then we get the story in flashbacks without knowing who is murdered until the end.
 I’ve become very picky about thrillers recently and this one is hands down my favorite of the year so far.
-It also made our best of 2020 list!
+It also made our Best of 2020 list!
+If locked room mysteries are your thing, this is perfect for you as well.

 March 2022 Reese Witherspoon Book Club Pick